Microsoft Windows: An Overview

 Windows 95 gave us the Start button and most of the layout features that show up on Windows until Windows 8.

-Windows Vista introduced Windows Aero transparency with larger icons and was a significant step towards better security in Windows, later refined in Windows 7 along with new productivity features.
-Both are a result of more powerful hardware displaying on larger flat screen monitors.
+Windows Vista introduced Windows Aero transparency with larger icons, a result of more powerful hardware displaying on larger flat screen monitors.

-Windows 8 saw Microsoft attempt to integrate the desktop operating system with mobile computing but also crippled support for the keyboard and mouse.
-Modifications in Windows 8.1 restored some functionality, but it was too little too late.
+Windows 8 saw Microsoft attempt to integrate the desktop operating system with a mobile computing environment.
+By offering poor support for the keyboard and mouse, they ignored the bulk of their previous client-base.

 Software as a Service